wacncontent/CustomizeTool/addCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server.md

 ## Send Users an email
 Now that you have imported your users into the Azure Multi-Factor Authentication server, it is advised that you send your users an email that informs them that they have been enrolled in multi-factor authentication.

 With the Azure Multi-Factor Authentication Server there are various ways to configure your users for using multi-factor authentication.
-For instance, if you know the users’ phone numbers or were able to import the phone numbers into the Azure Multi-Factor Authentication Server from their company’s directory, the email will let users know that they have been configured to use Azure Multi-Factor Authentication, provide some instructions on using Azure Multi-Factor Authentication and inform the user of the phone number they will receive their authentications on.
+For instance, if you know the users' phone numbers or were able to import the phone numbers into the Azure Multi-Factor Authentication Server from their company's directory, the email will let users know that they have been configured to use Azure Multi-Factor Authentication, provide some instructions on using Azure Multi-Factor Authentication and inform the user of the phone number they will receive their authentications on.

 The content of the email will vary depending on the method of authentication that has been set for the user (e.g. phone call, SMS, mobile app).
 For example, if the user is required to use a PIN when they authenticate, the email will tell them what their initial PIN has been set to.
 Users are usually required to change their PIN during their first authentication.

-If users’ phone numbers have not been configured or imported into the Azure Multi-Factor Authentication Server, or users are pre-configured to use the mobile app for authentication, you can send them an email that lets them know that they have been configured to use Azure Multi-Factor Authentication and it will direct them to complete their account enrollment through the Azure Multi-Factor Authentication User Portal.
+If users' phone numbers have not been configured or imported into the Azure Multi-Factor Authentication Server, or users are pre-configured to use the mobile app for authentication, you can send them an email that lets them know that they have been configured to use Azure Multi-Factor Authentication and it will direct them to complete their account enrollment through the Azure Multi-Factor Authentication User Portal.
 A hyperlink will be included that the user clicks on to access the User Portal.
-When the user clicks on the hyperlink, their web browser will open and take them to their company’s Azure Multi-Factor Authentication User Portal.
+When the user clicks on the hyperlink, their web browser will open and take them to their company's Azure Multi-Factor Authentication User Portal.

 ### Configuring email and email templates